SAP/openui5-docs/docs/Data_Binding_68b9644.md

 Depending on which external data source you use, you can choose between different model types to represent it.
 OpenUI5 supports OData V4 \(with restrictions\), OData V2, JSON, and XML models.

-There are also internal data sources that are defined in the app for specific purposes.
-For those, an app contains the following models:

 -   The **resource model** is used in communication with the resource bundle that contains translatable texts in multiple languages.

 -   The **device model** is provided by the framework and defines device-specific settings.